-My full name is Diane M Denton (nee DiGiacomo), a native of Western New York.
-As an author and artist, I find my voice in poetry and prose, in silence and retreat, in truth and imagination.
-Through observation and study, inspired by music, art, nature and the contradictions of the creative spirit, I love to wander into the past to discover stories of interest and meaning for the present, writing from my love of language and the belief that what is left unsaid is the most affecting of all.
+A native of Western New York, DM Denton (Diane M Denton, nee DiGiacomo) finds her voice in poetry and prose, truth and imagination.
+Through observation and study, inspired by music, art, classic literature, nature, and the contradictions of the creative and human spirit, she loves to wander into the past to discover stories of interest and meaning for the present, writing from her love of language and a fascination with what has been left in the shadows.

 You can also find me on: